AdobeDocs/analytics.en/help/admin/admin/c-server-side-forwarding/ssf-requirements.md

 ## Service Requirements

-Server-side forwarding requires the [Experience Cloud ID service](https://marketing.adobe.com/resources/help/en_US/mcvid/).
-The Experience Cloud ID service provides a universal ID that identifies site visitors across all the solutions in the Experience Cloud.
+Server-side forwarding requires the [Identity Service](https://marketing.adobe.com/resources/help/en_US/mcvid/).
+The Identity Service provides a universal ID that identifies site visitors across all the solutions in the Experience Cloud.
 You need to implement the ID service before server-side forwarding will work.

 ## Code Versions